mk-fg/reliable-discord-client-irc-daemon/README.md

     to running rdircd and ideally nothing else, e.g. creating it as:
     `install -m700 -o rdircd -d /var/log/rdircd`

-    Such opts should enable those auto-rotating log files, which will have a lot of very information about everything happening with the daemon at any time.
+    Options above should enable those auto-rotating log files, which will have a lot of information about everything happening with the daemon at any time.

     Both of these can also be enabled/controlled and/or queried at runtime from
-    #rdircd.debug chan.
+    #rdircd.debug channel.

+    When running rdircd in a docker/podman container, easiest place to store and access logs like these should probably be `/config/proto.log` or such, i.e. writable docker volume used for configuration file(s).

-    `proto-log-shared` option (defaults to "yes") and be used to send discord/irc protocol logging to same log-file or #rdircd.debug channel, but it might be easier to have two separate logs, as in example above.
+    `proto-log-shared` option (defaults to "yes") can be used to send discord/irc protocol logging to same log-file or #rdircd.debug channel, but it might be easier to have two separate logs, as in example above.